Trump’s Wiretapping Tweets Have Legal Experts Talking Articles Of Impeachment

 — James Bullen (@jamesbullen) March 5, 2017

 Trump’s wiretapping tweets are not the first time the notion of impeaching Trump has hit the airwaves.

-A movement known as Impeach Trump Now is close to 900 thousand signatures on an Impeach Trump petition.
-Their petition is based on allegations of corruption, that former Nixon White House counsel stated to reporters,
+A movement known as Impeach Trump Now is close to 900,000 signatures on an Impeach Trump petition.
+Their petition is based on allegations of corruption.

-“I don’t think Richard Nixon even comes close to the level of corruption we already know about Trump.”
+Former Nixon White House counsel told reporters, “I don’t think Richard Nixon even comes close to the level of corruption we already know about Trump.”

-It was Trump himself that compared the Trump wiretapping situation to Nixon and Watergate scandal, in his own tweets.
+It was the president himself who compared the Trump wiretapping situation to Nixon and Watergate scandal — in his own tweets.
 The Impeach Trump Now movement uses Trump’s financial situation and multiple conflicts of business interests as the starting point for their grounds for impeachment.
-The movement also cites multiple alleged violations of the Emoluments Clause by Donald Trump, and “dealings with foreign governments.”
+The movement also cites multiple alleged violations of the Emoluments Clause by Donald Trump, as well as “dealings with foreign governments.”

-Trump’s wiretapping tweets this weekend came just days after the latest step in the Trump Russia scandal.
-It occurred just days after Attorney General Jeff Sessions was forced to recuse himself from any possible investigations related to Trump Russia dealings, after the Washington Post reported that then Senator Jeff Sessions spoke with the Russian ambassador to the United States twice.
+Trump’s wiretapping tweets came just days after the latest step in the Trump-Russia scandal.
+It occurred just days after Attorney General Jeff Sessions was forced to recuse himself from any possible investigations related to Trump Russia dealings, after the Washington Post reported that then-Senator Jeff Sessions spoke with the Russian ambassador to the United States twice.

-This might fly under ordinary business for someone on the Armed Services Committee, but Sessions also did not disclose this in his confirmation hearing when seeking the appointment of Attorney General.
-Upon Sessions’ recusal from any possible Trump Russia investigation, Donald Trump was reportedly furious and reportedly went “ballistic” on White House staff on Friday.
+This might fly under ordinary business for someone on the Armed Services Committee, but Sessions also did not disclose this in his confirmation hearing when seeking the appointment of attorney general.
+Upon Sessions’ recusal from any possible Trump-Russia investigation, Donald Trump was reportedly furious and reportedly went “ballistic” on White House staff on Friday.

 Before leaving for Mar-a-Lago yesterday, Pres.
 Trump summoned some senior staff to the Oval Office and went "ballistic," sources tell @ABC.